 Apparently one or two trad routes have been done that may be of interest to pushy young alpiners but probably not rock climbers.
-Below is some approximate beta on the routes given that FA's, names, grades etc are all unknown.

 The crag is on the Lyttelton Harbour side of the hills, above Livingstone Bay.
 Drive to Evans Pass on the Summit Road, then 3km further towards Godley Head.
 At the saddle directly above Taylor's Mistake, park in the lay-by on the right.
 You could follow either the upper or lower approach to Jane Fonda.